Understanding Your Drinking Water

 Public water systems are sent a preapplication each year.
 This allows the public water system to update their information including contacts, mailing address, population, and more.
-All preapplication changes are now made through the LTO preapplication portal.
-The division of Drinking and Groundwaters’ has developed an online application for public water system owners to update water system information.
-The application allows owners to update their contact information, including Owners, Administrative, financial and Operator of record contact information.
+All changes are now made through the LTO preapplication portal.
+The Division of Drinking and Ground Waters has developed an online application for public water system owners to update water system information, Drinking Water Online Portal (DROP).
+The application allows owners to update their contact information, including owners, administrative, financial and operator of record contact information.
 Phone numbers, email addresses and mailing addresses.
-Water system information will be verified or updated.
-Information, such as, Population counts, service connections and Operator of records are available to update.
+Water system information will be verified and updated.
+Information, such as, population counts, service connections and operator of records are available to update.

 In order to access the application, you will follow this link to the agency’s Customer Support Center Ohio EPA Customer Support Center.

-Public water systems that have not paid for their 2020 LTO can find the 2020 invoice below.
-Public water systems can search the District Office PDF for their individual invoice.
-Your district office is determined by public water system county.
+Public water systems that have not paid for their 2021 LTO can find the 2021 invoice below.
+Public water systems can search the PDF for their individual invoice.

 To locate your individual invoice: